karimbzu/hms/README.md

-A Hopital Management System By Gaggo
+A Hopital Management System By Gaggo Rani